0xdps/sheet-alchemy/PRIVACY.md

 ### For End Users

-If you're using an application built with G-ODM:
+If you're using an application built with SheetAlchemy:

 - The application developer is responsible for data privacy and security
-- G-ODM itself does not collect or store your personal data
+- SheetAlchemy itself does not collect or store your personal data
 - Review the privacy policy of the specific application you're using

 ## 📋 Data Processing

 ### Local Processing Only

-G-ODM performs all operations locally:
+SheetAlchemy performs all operations locally:

 - **Field Validation**: Type checking and format validation
 - **Data Transformation**: Converting strings to dates, numbers, etc.